 Campus buildings include the Lange Student Center and Athletic Facility, the Umhoefer Classroom and Administration Building, the Library/Learning Resources Center and the Fine and Performing Arts Building.
 The Villas Residence Hall opened in fall 2014 and a new Science Facility opened in 2015.

 UW-Baraboo/Sauk County offers a comprehensive, University of Wisconsin academic experience - with challenging coursework, top-notch professors and high-quality co-curricular opportunities.

-Students may choose from a variety of degree options, including the Bachelor of Applied Arts and Sciences (BAAS) degree completion program.
+Students may choose from a variety of degree options.
 The campus commitment to student success includes one-on-one advising, free tutoring in math, writing and the sciences through the Academic Success Center and an opportunity for of in-depth course exploration through the Honors Program.